LKummer/break/doc/content/guide/getting-started.md

     'upper': 900px
   ),
   'large': (
-    'lower': 901px,
+    'lower': 901px
-    'upper': null
   )
 );
 ```

-Ensure to set the lowest and highest bounds to null.
-This helps break create
+Leave the lowest and highest bounds unset for the best results.
+This helps break
-minimal media queries.
+generate minimal media queries.

 Note the breakpoint map keys must be named exactly `lower` and `upper`.